 No more little elephants!

-Listen to the tune on YouTube:
+Listen to the tune here:

-How to play One Little Elephant:
+How to Play One Little Elephant:

 - Lay a piece of string down on the floor.